 “ViTaLS: Virtual Thinking and Learning Strategies – Enhancing Health Professions Education through VR Enabled Museum Art Experiences.”

 The "ViTaLS" NIH-SBIR Grant is about innovation, collaboration, healthcare education, arts, and humanities.
-In terms of the University of Miami, this award reaches across colleges / schools (College of Arts and Sciences; Miller School of Medicine; School of Nursing and Health Studies; and UM Libraries.)
-Recent Stanford Lectures through the Center for the Humanities at the University of Miami (Spring 2023) by Professor Andrew Delbanco and one by Dean A-P Durand (October 3, 2025) covered this topic in general about the value and potential of Humanities disciplines.
+In terms of the University of Miami, this award reaches across colleges / schools (College of Arts and Sciences; Miller School of Medicine; School of Nursing and Health Studies; and University of Miami Libraries.)
+Recent Stanford Lectures through the Center for the Humanities (Spring 2023) by Professor Andrew Delbanco and another by Dean A-P Durand (October 3, 2025) covered this topic in general about the value and potential of Humanities disciplines.

-Colleagues Robin White Owen and Michael Owen of MediaCombo are the lead on this small business grant that builds on the excellent work that the Lowe Art Museum has been doing since 2009 with “The Fine Art of Health Care” in the area of healthcare education + Visual Thinking Strategies and the visual arts, along with work that the Center for the Humanities has done in identifying creative synergy within and outside the humanities disciplines, along with earlier meetings concerning the Medical Humanities at the University of Miami.
+Colleagues Robin White Owen and Michael Owen of MediaCombo are the lead on this small business grant that builds on the excellent work that the Lowe Art Museum has been doing since 2009 with “The Fine Art of Health Care” in the area of healthcare education + Visual Thinking Strategies and the visual arts, along with work that the Center for the Humanities has done in identifying creative synergy within and outside the humanities disciplines through earlier meetings concerning the Medical Humanities across university schools and colleges.
 University of Miami Libraries has also collaborated on this project, providing space for the study as well as expertise in Virtual Reality.

 “ViTaLS” Study Team